-You are so excited!
-You have picked out and purchased your new aquarium, set up and tested the equipment, started up the system, and if you are NOT cycling the tank with live rock, you are now ready to add some fish to get things going.
+Imagine: You have picked out and purchased your new aquarium, set up and tested the equipment, started up the system, and if you are not cycling the tank with live rock, you are now ready to add some fish to get things going.
 You think to yourself, what am I going to put in it?
-You recall that you really liked that fish you saw in the store the other day, ya know, the one that had all the bright colors.
+You recall that you really liked that fish you saw in the store the other day, you know, the one that had all the bright colors.
 You remember it was so beautiful and very expensive, and at this point, you ask yourself, do I really want to spend $70.00 on a new fish?
-The answer to this question, of course, should be, no.

-Aside from being new to the hobby and having much yet to learn, for you to go out on a limb and spend this kind of money for a fish to put into a newly started aquarium is absurd, and don't let your local fish store talk you into it either.
-If you did your homework prior to starting your new aquarium, you know that the cycling period your tank has to go through to settle in results in high levels of ammonia and nitrites that are toxic to fish as well as all other livestock until the process completes its mission of establishing the biological filter base in the aquarium.
+Aside from being new to the hobby and having much yet to learn, for you to go out on a limb and spend this kind of money for a fish to put into a newly started aquarium is absurd, and don't let your local fish store salesperson talk you into it either.
+If you did your homework prior to starting your new aquarium, you know that the cycling period (the time it takes to reduce high levels of ammonia and nitrite that are toxic to fish, as well as all other animals) takes several weeks for establishing the biological filter in the aquarium.
 Considering the threats that loom ahead for any fish for the first 30 days or so, including your lack of experience, why would anyone want to put this kind of money into a fish to cycle a tank with?

 To help you make good tank starter fish choices, here are some tips: